6 Family-Friendly Ways To Enjoy The Durham Holiday Season

 5. Celebrate Hanukkah and Kwanzaa in a cultural epicenter

-This year, join in the festival of lights at the Levin JCC Hanukkah Festival on December 2 with latkes, games, and music.
-Then celebrate the seven principles of Kwanzaa at the Kwanzaa Celebration on December 30, or at the African American Dance Ensemble’s Kwanzaafest 2019 on January 1 with dancing, face painting, and food.
+This year, join in the festival of lights at the Levin JCC Hanukkah Festival on with latkes, games, and music.
+Then celebrate the seven principles of Kwanzaa at the Kwanzaa Celebration, or at the African American Dance Ensemble’s Kwanzaafest with dancing, face painting, and food.

 6. If the weather outside is frightful, enjoy Durham accommodations.
 They're delightful!